waitingsong/node-win32-api/README.md

 // find calc's hWnd, need run a calculator program manually at first /**
  * expose module:
- * U, User32 for user32
+ * U, User32 for user32 from lib/user32/api
- * K, Kernel32 for kernel32
+ * K, Kernel32 for kernel32 from lib/kernel32/api
- * C, Comctl32 for Comctl32
+ * C, Comctl32 for Comctl32 from lib/comctl32/api
- */
-const {K, U} = require('win32-api');   // or {Kernel32, User32}
+ * DS, DStruct for dict of defined struct from lib/struct */ const {K, U} = require('win32-api');   // or {Kernel32, User32}
 const ref = require('ref');